Lili Mizuno

 Lili Mizuno (born February 4, 2001) is an American rhythmic gymnast.
-She is the 2018 Pan American Championships hoop silver medalist.
+She is the Pan American Championships 2021 Group All-around bronze medalist and 2017 All-around silver medalist.
+She competed in the group all-around at the 2020 Summer Olympics, finishing eleventh in qualification.

 Gymnastics career

 Junior

+Mizuno began training in rhythmic gymnastics when she was eight years old, after an artistic gymnastics coach suggested it.
+She initially trained at Rhythmic Gymnastics Academy East Bay in California.

 Mizuno joined the junior national team in 2015.
+In 2016, she moved from California to Illinois to train at North Shore Rhythmic Gymnastics Center.

 In February 2016 she made her international debut at the Alina Cup in Moscow, finishing fourth in clubs with a score of 15.400.
 At the Pacific Rim Championships in April, Mizuno won the junior all-around.
 She took gold in all four apparatus finals as well.
-In June at the US Gymnastics Championships, Mizuno won gold in hoops and clubs, silver in all-around and rope, and placed fourth in ball.
+In June at the USA Gymnastics Championships, Mizuno won gold in hoops and clubs, silver in all-around and rope, and placed fourth in ball.

 Senior

 2017

 Mizuno joined the senior national team in 2017.
 In March, she competed at the Rhythmic Challenge in Indianapolis, Indiana, winning gold in ball and bronze in all-around.
 At the end of March, she was assigned to three international competitions: Marbella Grand Prix in Marbella, Spain from March 31-April 2; Sofia International Tournament in Sofia, Bulgaria in May; and Guadalajara World Challenge Cup in Guadalajara, Spain from June 2–4.
 At the US Gymnastics Championships in June, she won clubs silver behind Olympian Laura Zeng.
 Mizuno competed at the Pan American Championships in October, capturing silver in hoop, ball, ribbon and all-around, behind teammate Evita Griskenas.